packagist/private-packagist-docs/docs/setup.md

 ## General webhook setup

-Webhooks are automatically configured for packages from GitHub, GitLab, and Bitbucket when added through synchronization.
+Webhooks are automatically configured for packages from GitHub, GitLab, and Bitbucket when added through a synchronization or added by URL with a credential with permissions to configure a webhook.

-See integration specific information on webhooks here: [Integrations](http://packagist.com.lo/features/integration-github-bitbucket-gitlab)
+See integration specific information on webhooks here: [Integrations](/features/integration-github-bitbucket-gitlab)

 For other code-hosting platforms or custom setups, you can also configure the webhook manually.